Gaurav0605/Gaurav0605/README.md

 ## 👋 About Me

-I am the **Most Eligible Man** in the world of Data Science and Machine Learning, equipped with a vast arsenal of technical skills and a relentless passion for solving complex problems.
+I am the **visionary** in the world of Data Science and Machine Learning, equipped with a vast arsenal of technical skills and a relentless passion for solving complex problems.
 With years of experience in the industry, I currently serve as a **Senior Data Scientist and Machine Learning Engineer** at **Magnifying India**, a leading company in digitalization and software engineering.

 ## 🛠️ Technical Expertise